 After you request indexing, Google will add the URL to a priority crawl queue:

-Once the page has been crawled, the URL will be indexed, helping it to rank in Google Search.
+Once Google crawls the page, it will index the URL, helping it to rank in Google Search.

 💡 Read our post about the most common causes and fixes in case you run into page indexing issues.